Skip to main content

 E*TRADE is excellent for:

-• Options traders — Power E*TRADE is a top-three options platform.
-The $0.50 active trader rate, strategy optimizer, and mobile execution are hard to beat.
+• Options traders — Power ETRADE is a top-three options platform.
+The $0.50 active trader rate, Dime Buyback Program, strategy optimizer, and Power ETRADE Pro desktop make it hard to beat short of thinkorswim.

-• All-in-one consolidators — Brokerage, banking, retirement, managed portfolios, and credit under one roof with Morgan Stanley's balance sheet behind it.
+• All-in-one consolidators — Brokerage, banking, retirement, managed portfolios, home loans, and credit under one roof with Morgan Stanley's balance sheet behind it.

 • Retirement savers — More IRA types than anyone, including the unique Complete IRA with checking for retirees.
-The range of small business retirement plans (SEP, SIMPLE, Solo 401k) is comprehensive.
+The small business retirement plan range is comprehensive.

 Look elsewhere if:

 • You trade on margin — 12.45% for small accounts is punishing.
 Interactive Brokers charges roughly half.
-This is E*TRADE's biggest weakness.
+This remains E*TRADE's biggest weakness.

-• You trade OTC or penny stocks — $6.95 when competitors charge zero.
-No justification for this in 2026.
+• You trade OTC or penny stocks — $6.95 when competitors charge zero is indefensible in 2026.

 • You're purely cost-obsessed — Fidelity's zero-expense-ratio index funds and consistently lower margin rates make it the pure cost leader.